-On September 10, 2021, after conducting necessary laboratory testing and reviewing results with its consultants over several months, PCT filed for a U.S. Food and Drug Administration ("FDA") Letter of No Objection ("LNO"), for Conditions of Use A - H. Conditions of Use describe the temperature and duration at which a material should be tested to simulate the way the material is intended to be used.
-The LNO submission also defines the feedstock sources for the Company's planned commercial recycling process, and this LNO submission includes curbside post-consumer recycled and food grade post-industrial recycled feedstocks.
+On September 10, 2021, PCT filed for a U.S. Food and Drug Administration ("FDA") Letter of No Objection ("LNO"), for Conditions of Use A - H. Conditions of Use describe the temperature and duration at which a material should be tested to simulate the way the material is intended to be used.
+Conditions of Use C - H address many consumer product packaging requirements, including applications for hot filled and pasteurized, as well as room temperature, refrigerated and frozen applications.
+Generally speaking, Conditions of Use A and B relate to extreme temperature applications.
+The LNO submission also defines the feedstock sources for the Company's planned commercial recycling process, and this LNO submission pertained to (i) food grade post-industrial recycled feedstocks and (ii) food grade curbside post-consumer recycled feedstocks.

 The FDA confirmed receipt of the submission on September 13, 2021 and followed up with additional questions and request for clarification in a letter received by PCT on January 7, 2022.
-In its letter, the FDA took the position that one of the migration calculations was incorrect.
 PCT responded to the FDA's questions on February 17, 2022.
-Consequently, PCT revised its application solely for Conditions of Use C-G based on a review of the revised calculations.
-PCT is awaiting a determination from the FDA on this revised submission.